 • Demon-specific badging, including the now-iconic snarling devil emblem

 Dodge also obsessed over weight savings.
-Depending on how you spec it, the Demon can shed more than 200 poundscompared to a Hellcat:
+Depending on how you spec it, the Demon can shed more than 200 pounds compared to a Hellcat:

 • Rear seat delete (standard)